-Olive leaf extract is an herbal remedy which is exactly what it sounds like: a supplement derived from the leaf of the same olive plant which bears the olive fruit used to make olive oil.
+Olive leaf extract is exactly what it sounds like: a concentrated supplement derived from the leaf of the olive plant.

 Most herbal acne remedies are sourced from India or China, but this one grows in countries surrounding the Mediterranean, like Morocco, Italy and Egypt.
-What’s interesting about olive leaf extract is the massive variety of powers it has, or more specifically, potentially has.
+What’s interesting is the massive variety of powers olive leaf extract has, or more specifically, potentially has.

-Olive leaf extract, meanwhile, has at least five potential powers for acne when taken as a supplement.
-The real question is whether any are powerful enough to create a visible difference in your skin, rather than exist purely in the realm of theory.
+Olive leaf extract, meanwhile, has at least five potential powers.
+The question is whether any are powerful enough to visibly improve your acne, rather than exist purely in the realm of theory.

 The key compound in olive leaf extract

-The olive plant is so all-conquering that we’ll never know when modern humans or earlier primitive humans first grabbed and applied the olive leaf, perhaps as a last ditch remedy for a wound.
+The olive plant is so all-conquering that we’ll never know when primitive humans first grabbed and applied the leaf, perhaps as a last ditch remedy for a wound.

 Thus we arrive at the key difference between olive leaf extract and olive oil.
 Oleuropein is a polyphenol antioxidant which provides the bitterness, tanginess and pungent flavor of true extra virgin olive oils.
-In nature, the olive is a highly resistant plant and oleuropein is why, partly through the bitter flavour which even insects can’t stand to eat, and also because of antimicrobial and antioxidant properties which allow it to withstand the elements.
+In nature, the olive is a highly resistant plant and oleuropein is why, both through the bitter flavour which even insects can’t stand to eat, and antimicrobial and antioxidant properties which allow it to withstand the elements.

-Most importantly, oleuropein is easily the main active medicinal compound in olive leaf extract.
-It’s the most important compound for health and hidden acne benefits.
+Most importantly, oleuropein is easily the main active medicinal compound in olive leaf extract, both for health and hidden acne benefits.

-Oleuropein occurs naturally in both the leaves and fruit of the olive plant.
-That means that olive oil contrarians small quantities too, but olive leaf extract is a massively richer source.
-A standardised extract contains 50mg of oleuropein (remember this figure); to obtain the same quantity from olive oil you would have to drink 7 litres a day.
-As a food, olive oil is excellent for acne, but its benefits come from vitamin E, oleic acid, and an antioxidant compound for which the oil wins, oleocanthal.
+Oleuropein occurs naturally in the olive fruit, meaning that olive oil contains small quantities, but the leaf is a massively richer source.
+A standardised extract contains 50mg (remember this figure); to obtain that from olive oil you would have to drink 7 litres.
+Olive oil is an excellent food for acne, but its benefits come from vitamin E, oleic acid, and an antioxidant compound for which the oil wins, oleocanthal.

-Modern processing techniques now allow for a standardised olive leaf extract with guaranteed medicinal levels of oleuropein, conquering the variation seen in nature.
-Also important is that in humans, oleuropein and its metabolites are confirmed to make it to the bloodstream in high levels when taken in olive leaf extract (study), so the main active compound is bioavailable.
-However, olive leaf contains other medicinal compounds as well: hydroxytyrosol, vabascoside, luteolin-7-glucoside, and apigenin-7-glucoside.
+Most olive leaf extracts are now standardised, with guaranteed medicinal levels of oleuropein, conquering the variation seen in nature.
+Also important is that oleuropein metabolites are confirmed to reach the bloodstream in high levels when taken in olive leaf extract (study).
+Olive leaf also contains some other medicinal compounds: hydroxytyrosol, vabascoside, luteolin-7-glucoside, and apigenin-7-glucoside.

 Now let’s move on to what olive leaf extract accomplishes for acne…